xingshijie/ShallowSea/README.md

 * sxos boot.dat
 * hb-appstore
 * hekate(with incognito rcm, lockpick rcm, fusee-primary.bin, sxos.bin)
+* Nightfall (update the latest of switch offical firmware directly as like as oringal Nintendo update system.
+One click and go)

 notes:
 * idn_mitm not work for 11.0.1/0.16.1